 What I am Doing

-- Trey Gowdy is a clown and a total tool. #ComeyHearing #ResistTrump 02:20:42 PM March 20, 2017 from Twitter Web Client ReplyRetweetFavorite
+- Todd is being a jerk and is not being a very good friend. #MyBigFatFabulousLife 09:07:06 PM April 18, 2017 from Twitter Web Client ReplyRetweetFavorite